For a significant number of people, Hopkins is a neighborhood school and a good number of adults and young people walk or bike to campus each day.

 - The City of New Haven provides free bus transportation for residents of the city whose children attend Hopkins.
 The School works with First Student Bus Company to finalize pickup and dropoff locations and times during the summer months and communicates that information to our New Haven families in mid-August.
 First Student only provides service home ten minutes after dismissal (3:40 pm on M,T, Th and F and 1:40 pm on Wed).

 - Our shoreline families residing east of New Haven have the opportunity to participate in a bus service provided by Shoreline Transportation Services (a subsidiary of First Student Bus Company).
-There are two morning buses – one that originates in Westbrook and stops once in Madison, and the other that originates in Guilford and stops once in Branford.
+There are two morning buses – one that originates in Westbrook and stops once in Madison and Guilford, and the other that originates in Guilford and stops twice in Branford.
 In the afternoon, a single bus departs for the shoreline at 3:40 pm (1:40 pm on Wednesdays) and stops in Branford, Guilford, Madison, and Westbrook.
 The second bus home leaves campus after athletics at 5:50 pm and likewise stops only in Branford, Guilford, Madison, and Westbrook.
 Hopkins communicates with all our shoreline families in a letter posted on May 1st each year.

 - Finally, the First Student Bus Company in New Haven provides a shuttle bus to and from Union Station for our students who chose to travel by train.
 Given the arrival times of the trains from the both east and west, the shuttle bus is scheduled to depart from Union Station at 7:55 am.
 That means the train shuttle crew arrives a few minutes late to assembly or adviser group.
 In the afternoon, the return trip to Union Station leaves campus ten minutes after dismissal and again at 5:20 pm (to make it possible for the kids to make the trains departing for points east and west around the 6 o’clock hour).